AndryAlexis/Confirmation-order-email-to-Enveseur/README.md

-A email layout made for Enveseur S.L.
+An layout for emails by for Enveseur S.L.